Onk04ly/Breast-Cancer-Treatment-Response-Prediction-Using-Machine-Learning/README.md

 All evaluation results, including detailed performance visualisations and training logs, are automatically organised by timestamp within the results directory.
 This systematic organisation ensures complete traceability of all analytical outputs.

-## Support and Documentation

-This implementation forms part of the COMP3009/COMP4139 Machine Learning coursework.
-Detailed implementation specifications can be found within the inline documentation of each module.

-The system has been designed with comprehensive error handling and logging capabilities to facilitate troubleshooting and ensure robust operation in various scenarios.
-Each module contains extensive documentation explaining its functionality and integration within the broader system architecture.